Free DOS-compatible Operating Systems

 Free DOS-compatible Operating Systems (MS-DOS/PC-DOS Clones)

-The source code for the old Microsoft DOS version 1.25 and 2.0 has been released by Microsoft under the open source MIT License.
-In general though, unless you are really using it for those purposes, the software is probably too old to be useful on a modern computer, assuming it can even work on current processors, chipsets, buses and interfaces.
+The source code for the old Microsoft DOS version 1.25, 2.0 and 4.0 has been released by Microsoft under the open source MIT License.
+In general though, unless you are using it for research, the software is probably too old to be useful on a modern computer, assuming it can even work on current processors, chipsets, buses and interfaces.
 In fact, you'll most likely need an emulator to have a hope of getting it to run at all.

 FreeDOS is the well-known DOS compatible OS that is released under an open source licence.
 The operating system allows you to run old programs, be it games, business applications or other DOS software, under an environment that emulated the old Microsoft DOS system.
 It comes with a whole plethora of utilities, including clones of those you can find distributed with MS-DOS and PC-DOS, even things like a replacement for the HIMEM.SYS, EMM386.SYS (memory managers to provide access to memory above the old 640 KB barrier) and MSCDEX.EXE (driver for allowing DOS access to CDROM drives), a mouse driver, etc. However, it goes beyond simply being a DOS clone - it has long filename support in the command.com replacement as well as other tools, FAT32 support, modern archivers like 7zip, zip, unzip, etc. This is a very popular substitute for the old MSDOS among people who still have need for it.
 It can also be used in embedded systems.